abessudnov/abessudnov.github.io/_pages/about.md

 I use a crowdsourced data set on the Russian military fatalities in Ukraine to analyse how the fatality rates varied by ethnicity and region.

 A.Bessudnov.
-(2022).
-“Ethnic and regional inequalities in the Russian military fatalities in the 2022 war in Ukraine.”
-SocArXiv.
-December 10. [`[Open access]`](https://doi.org/10.31235/osf.io/s43yf)
+(2023).
+“Ethnic and regional inequalities in Russian military fatalities in Ukraine: Preliminary findings from crowdsourced data.”
+Demographic Research 48 (31): 883-898. [`[Open access]`](https://doi.org/10.4054/DemRes.2023.48.31)

 **3. Predicting perceived ethnicity with data on personal names in Russia.**